ANRD7/Data_analytics_project/README.md

 lastly, Views are been created as '**vw_statewise_cases**' for india covid cases which displays the total confirmed,recovered and deceased.

 ## **AWS EventBridge**
-In the AWS platform, there is schedule created for the exisitng lamda function which runs for every 12 hours.
+In the AWS platform, there is schedule created for the exisitng lambda function ('testcase') which runs for every 12 hours (depends on user's choice).

 ## **PowerBI Dashboard**
 In this the tables present in the BIDatamart database(only india covid cases table) is converted into diffrent graphs according to diffrent scenarios.(can refer to the pdf file in 'powerBI_dashboard folder')